 Janna Frieman, MFT (Associate Therapist)

-Janna Frieman, MFT (she/her/hers) is a graduate of Thomas Jefferson University’s Couple & Family Therapy Program, where she focused on couple dynamics and trauma.
+Janna Frieman, MFT (she/her/hers) is a graduate of Thomas Jefferson University’s Couple & Family Therapy Program, where she focused on couple dynamics, grief and trauma.

 Many people seek therapy because they feel depressed, hopeless, trapped, or anxious in ways that prevent them from living life fully.
 Others come because they realize that old ideas, patterns, or behaviors which once protected or helped them have stopped serving them.
 They may feel disconnected from their loved ones or stuck in cycles in their relationships that feel deeply frustrating.
 Janna has a deeply felt confidence that everyone can grow towards their fullest potential with the right support.